Harry Jackson (artist): Personal and later life

 Jackson did some acting on Hollywood radio and recorded songs he learned at Pitchfork Ranch for Folkways Records during the 1950s.
 His album The Cowboy: His Songs, Ballads and Brag Talk was released in 1959.
 He recorded for Columbia Records in New York during the 1960s, and even sang at Carnegie Hall with Dylan and Joan Baez, and Pete Seeger.
 His repertory included songs like "The Pot Wrassler" and "Streets of Laredo", and were "all sung in an authentic, unadorned style far removed from popular music or the folk-pop of the period".

 In 1954, Jackson purchased a series of 1860 sketches by Paul Cézanne for $80 from someone at Aix-en-Provence who claimed that his father was the artist's caretaker.
 Jackson tried to sell them in 1962, but they were deemed stolen and confiscated after a Louvre seal was found during the authentication process.
 He fought for ownership of the sketches for five years and withdrew his claim in 1967.
 He said, "I was mad.
 Darn mad.
 But now I have come full circle and am returning the drawings, which is what I would have done immediately if the FBI had not taken the drawings and I had just been notified by Rewald."

 He began a private journal, which eventually grew to more than 100 volumes, in March 1945.
 Jackson's journal entry about meeting Pollock read:

 According to some sources, Jackson was married and divorced as many as six times.
 However, his official biography on the Harry Jackson Studios website states that he was married four times.
 One of his marriages was to abstract expressionist painter Grace Hartigan, which lasted for a year.

 After leaving New York, Jackson lived in Wyoming and Camaiore, Italy, where he had a foundry and studio.
 According to the Buffalo Bill Center of the West, Jackson also resided in Meeteetse and Lost Cabin, Wyoming in his lifetime.

 Jackson was reportedly "fiercely loyal to his friends" and often worked with others he deemed were "fellow mavericks".
 He and John Wayne became friends in the final decade of Wayne's life.
-In addition to the brain injuries inflicted during his military service, he was diagnosed with narcissistic personality disorder and, according to his son, "treated everyday like a life and death battle".
+In addition to the brain injuries inflicted during his military service, he was allegedly diagnosed with narcissistic personality disorder and, according to his son, "treated everyday like a life and death battle".